-- Hike 1 to Cadini Group Peaks (pictured here): I had seen the photos of this shot on Instagram and was amazed by how high the peaks are, so we set out to find it.
+- Cadini Group Peaks Hike (pictured here): I had seen the photos of this shot on Instagram and was amazed by how high the peaks are, so we set out to find it.
 The first time we were unsuccessful as the fog covered the peaks so we walked the wrong direction.
 The peaks are just in front of where you park.
-Don’t follow signs for the rifugios, just go right out and follow the one way trail there.
+Don’t follow signs for the rifugios, just go right out and follow the one-way trail there.
 If you can’t find it, just show the photo to someone there and they’ll point you in the direction.
 It takes about 40 minutes to hike there and sunrise is beautiful here.

-- Hike 2 to the three peaks: This is the main hike that everyone does and it’s in the direction of Rifugio Lavaredo.
+- The Three Peaks Hike: This is the main hike that everyone does and it’s in the direction of Rifugio Lavaredo.
 The first part is really flat (you’ll see everyone going there, all the tour bus groups) and you can stop at the church or keep ascending for incredible views.
 You could circle around Tre Cime and make your way all the way around.
-There are two other rifigios along the loop that you can visit for a rest or snack.
-We stopped at the view point and made our way back as we had done the other half the day before.
+There are two other rifugios along the loop that you can visit for a rest or snack.
+We stopped at the viewpoint and made our way back as we had done the other half the day before.